AstreaTSS/RealmsPlayerlistWebsite/docs/wiki/server_setup.md

 === "Linking as Realm Owner"
     !!! note "Linking as Realm Owner Notes"
         This method requires the Realm owner to authenticate the bot with Microsoft/Xbox so the bot can link the Realm you want.
-Authentication data is not stored beyond the linkage process itself.
+Authentication data is not stored beyond the link process itself, and only the bot's own account is used for actual functionality beyond this process.

     Use `/config alternate-link` to link your Realm to the server via the alternate method.
 This will start a setup process that will guide you through the process of linking the Realm.
 Make sure to read the prompts carefully!